You Missed A Spot! Patchy Sunscreen Application Leaves Skin Vulnerable To Cancer

 But years as an eyelid surgeon at Liverpool's Aintree University Hospital have taught McCormick that the consequences of avoiding the area altogether can be just as painful — and much trickier to get rid of.

 "One of the most common conditions I have to operate on is eyelid skin cancer," says McCormick.
-He says he's noticed many of the carcinomas he treats grow in places tricky to cover with sunscreen — the skin under the eyelashes and the patch at the inner corner of the eye that connects the upper and lower eyelid, called the medial canthus.
+He says he has noticed many of the carcinomas he treats grow in places tricky to cover with sunscreen — the skin under the eyelashes and the patch at the inner corner of the eye that connects the upper and lower eyelid, called the medial canthus.

 This was what originally gave McCormick the idea for his first study on sunscreen application in 2017.
-Using a similar method, the team of researchers found three in four people neglected the medial canthus when asked to apply sunscreen.
+Using a similar method, the team of researchers found 3 in 4 people neglected the medial canthus when asked to apply sunscreen.
 The newest study found a similar percentage missing the region with SPF moisturizer.

-Andrea Kossler, director of Oculoplastic Surgery and Orbital Oncology at Stanford University, says McCormick's findings match up with what she's found in her practice: Patients don't know they should be applying sunscreen on their lids.
+Andrea Kossler, director of Oculoplastic Surgery and Orbital Oncology at Stanford University, says McCormick's findings match up with what she has found in her practice: Patients don't know they should be applying sunscreen on their lids.

-But she insists, both moisturizer with SPF and sunscreen "can and should be placed right up to that eyelid margin."
+But she insists that both moisturizer with SPF and sunscreen "can and should be placed right up to that eyelid margin."
+The Skin Cancer Foundation agrees.

 While chemical sunscreens that protect the skin by converting UV rays to heat can sting, Kossler says physical sunscreens that block out the sun with minerals like zinc or titanium dioxide won't usually irritate the eyes.